This classic Lentil Bean Soup recipe is a hearty and healthy vegetarian dinner! It’s just the thing for a cold winter day!

-Earlier today (as part of a giveaway) I asked you to share some tips on how you add fruit and vegetables to your meals.
+Earlier today I asked you to share some tips on how you add fruit and vegetables to your meals.
 So far there have been some great responses, from adding fruit to your smoothies and to salads, to adding veggies to your pasta dishes and soups!

 Now it’s my turn to share!